-Remove these three barriers to help provide your employees the opportunity to innovate company practices.
+Remove these three barriers to help provide your employees with the opportunity to innovate company practices.

 Though we often find it more comfortable to resist change and continue doing things “the way we’ve always done it,” we all know that innovation is key to a company’s success.
 Some organizations excel at inspiring innovation while others lag behind.
 Even those companies that have committed themselves to innovation will, at times, find that innovation begins to lag.
 In either situation, the first thing that leaders need to do to stimulate innovation is to review the three most common barriers to innovation, identify how these barriers are contributing to a lack of innovation, and then work toward removing them.